Titsworthmorgan/CommandLineTool/README.md

 2. Generate test json files, pass{num}.json EG: pass1.json, pass2.json, etc. that are valid json files.
 3. Run the tool against each file and verify the output is as expected.
 4. Fix bugs as they appear and re-test until all tests pass.
+5. Generate testFinal.json that is a large JSON file with all expected passing features and run the tool against it to ensure it can handle larger files/output the corrrectly formatted version.